holder66/vhammll/docs/metabolomics_cancer_oxford.md

 ## Exploring the `train.tab` data
 We will leave aside the `test.tab` file, as it is to be used as an independent test set after the classifier has been optimized.
 For the explore, use an attribute number range from 1 to 10, and a binning range also from 1 to 10.
-There are several flags, and the explore should be done over every combination of those flags.
+There are several flags, and the explore should be done over every combination of those flags (but read ahead to avoid these time-consuming steps):
 ```sh
 ./vhamml explore -e -a 1,10 -b 1,10 ~/metabolomics/train.tab;
 ./vhamml explore -e -a 1,10 -b 1,10 -u ~/metabolomics/train.tab;